httpwg/http-extensions/draft-ietf-httpbis-priority.md

 a Prioritized Stream ID that refers to a stream in the "reserved (remote)" or "half-closed (local)" state.
 Servers can discard frames where the Prioritized Stream ID refers to a stream in the "half-closed (remote)" or "closed" state.
-Client MUST NOT provide a Prioritized Stream ID that refers to a stream in the "idle" state.
-Servers that receive such a PRIORITY_UPDATE MUST respond with a connection error of type PROTOCOL_ERROR.
+Clients MUST NOT provide a Prioritized Stream ID that refers to a stream in the "idle" state.
+Servers that receive a PRIORITY_UPDATE for a stream in the "idle" state MUST respond with a connection error of type PROTOCOL_ERROR.

 If a PRIORITY_UPDATE frame is received with a Prioritized Stream ID of 0x0, the recipient MUST respond with a connection error of type PROTOCOL_ERROR.